Partial Overrides

 margin-left: 10px;

-The second ruleset attempts to override the left margin using the longhand property
+The second ruleset attempts to override the left margin using the longhand property margin-left

 .
 However since the left margin already has a value (of 10px) it cannot be overridden.
 Immutable styles detects this partial override and throws the following compile time error: